MGProduction/The-Mistery-of-Silver-Mountain-C-version/README.md

 I'm working on a translation (adding graphics and some extra features) of this great adventure game in StoryTllr, and I needed a way to ensure that I don't miss some of the original features.
 Working MORE on the original code was then *mandatory*.

+## What?

+The main difference between readable and unreadable code lies in the use of named constants instead of raw numbers, and in choosing clear, self-explanatory names for variables and functions.
+So, my work here was fairly straightforward.
+In this particular case, the original code also used a simple encryption algorithm to obscure some of the in-game strings.
+I’ve decoded those strings so that everything is now fully understandable.

 ## References
 I've decided to work on a C translation of the original source code after having seen the great work done by **Ben Holland** (https://github.com/fivegreenapples/go-mountain/tree/main) who did a **Golang** translation.
 I've worked with his code for a while (deobfuscating it) and I thought it was interesting doing the work of **C** code instead.